MehmetZorlu07/remote-mentoring/README.md

 ## Minimum Viable Product

-A web platform for handling the remote mentoring/supervision, where academics propose projects and researchers (students) apply for them.
+A web platform for handling the remote mentoring/supervision, where academics propose projects and researchers apply for them.

 ## Features of the MVP